dkrajzew/gresiblos/docs/index.md

 ## Introduction

-__gresiblos__ is the acronym for __*gre*yrat&#39;s *si*mple *blo*g *s*ystem__.
-It is a simple blogging system written in [Python](https://www.python.org/) that generates static HTML pages from blog content definitions.
+__gresiblos__ is a simple blogging system written in [Python](https://www.python.org/) that generates static HTML pages from blog content definitions. __gresiblos__ is the acronym for __*gre*yrat&#39;s *si*mple *blo*g *s*ystem__.

 In the current stage (v0.4.2), __gresiblos__ reads a file with blog entry contents and meta information and embeds it into a template.
-It generates a json-file with meta information about the entries. __gresiblos__ comes with a php-file that realises browsing entries, topics, and entries with a named topic, as well as with a php-file that generates RSS and Atom feeds.
+In addition, it generates a json-file with meta information about the entries. __gresiblos__ comes with a php-file that realises browsing entries, topics, and entries with a named topic, as well as with a php-file that generates rss and atom feeds.

 ## Background

 I wanted to have a blog and I wanted it to use static pages.
-That&#39;s why I wrote it.
-There are some features &#8212; like the inclusion of custom JavaScript and CSS files &#8212; I needed for [my own blog](https://www.krajzewicz.de/blog/index.php).
+That&#39;s why I wrote it. __gresiblos__ has some additional features &#8212; like the inclusion of custom JavaScript and CSS files &#8212; I needed for [my own blog](https://www.krajzewicz.de/blog/index.php).

 ## Usage